2013 Swedish Open

 The 2013 Swedish Open was a tennis tournament played on outdoor clay courts as part of the ATP World Tour 250 Series of the 2013 ATP World Tour and as part of the International Series on the 2013 WTA Tour.
-It took place in Båstad, Sweden, from July 6 through July 14, 2013 for the Men's tournament and from July 13 through July 21, 2013 for the Women's tournament.
-It was also known as the 2013 SkiStar Swedish Open for the Men's and the 2013 Collector Swedish Open for the Women's for sponsorship reasons.
+It took place in Båstad, Sweden, from 6 July until 14 July 2013 for the men's tournament and from 13 July until 21 July 2013 for the women's tournament.
+It was also known as the 2013 SkiStar Swedish Open for the men's and the 2013 Collector Swedish Open for the women's for sponsorship reasons.
 It was the 66th edition for the Men's and the 5th edition for the Women's.